 In February 2015, the FASB issued amended guidance to the consolidation standard which updates the analysis that a reporting entity must perform to determine whether it should consolidate certain types of legal entities.
 The amendment modifies the evaluation of whether limited partnerships and similar legal entities are variable interest entities ("VIEs") or voting interest entities and affects the consolidation analysis of reporting entities that are involved with VIEs, particularly those that have fee arrangements and related party relationships, among other provisions.
 This amended guidance will be effective for us beginning January 1, 2016.
 Early adoption is permitted.
-We are currently assessing the impact the adoption of the amended guidance will have on our Consolidated Financial Statements.
+We do not expect the adoption of this amended guidance to have a significant impact on our Consolidated Financial Statements.